weihanlau/Trayopia/README.md

 Trayopia is a simple tool for combining multiple images of entomological drawers into a composite that provides unobscured views of specimens and labels within individual unit trays.

 Whole-drawer imaging plays an increasing role as a starting point for digitizing large entomological collections, but producing a single image that clearly captures every specimen and label can be challenging without specialized imaging equipment (e.g. robotic imaging rigs, telecentric optical systems, etc.).
 One major problem that is often encounted in whole-drawer imaging is that entomological unit trays can obscure specimens and labels when drawers are photographed directly from above, particularly when objects sit close to the walls of a tray.
+This is fundamentally a line-of-sight problem that cannot be fully resolved by adjusting the imaging setup.
+No single viewpoint provides an unobstructed view into every unit tray in a drawer.

 Trayopia addresses this problem by combining information from multiple photographs of the same drawer taken from different positions.
 The position of the drawer relative to the camera is changed between photographs, providing different views into each unit tray and revealing contents that may be obscured in other images.